Distributionally Robust Batch Contextual Bandits: Distributionally Robust Policy Evaluation

-The above strong duality allows us to transform the original problem of evaluating $Q_{\rm DRO}(\pi)=\inf_{\P \in \mathcal{U}_{\P _0(\delta)}}\mathbf{E}_{\P }\left[ Y(\pi(X))\right]$, where the (primal) variable is a infinity-dimensional distribution $\P $ into a simpler problem where the (dual) variable is a positive scalar $\alpha$.
+The above strong duality allows us to transform the original problem of evaluating $\inf_{\P \in \mathcal{U}_{\P _0(\delta)}}\mathbf{E}_{\P }\left[ Y(\pi(X))\right]$, where the (primal) variable is a infinite-dimensional distribution $\P $ into a simpler problem where the (dual) variable is a positive scalar $\alpha$.
 Note that in the dual problem, the expectation is taken with respect to the same underlying distribution $\P _0$.
-This then allows us to use an easily-computable plug-in estimate of the distributional robust policy value.
-For ease of reference in the subsequent analysis of our algorithm, we capture the important terms in the following definition.
+This then allows us to use an easily-computable plug-in estimate of the distributionally robust policy value.
+To easily reference the subsequent analysis of our algorithm, we capture the important terms in the following definition.

 \begin{definition} Let $\{(X_i, \W_i, Y_i)\}_{i=1}^n$ be a given dataset.
 We define

 and